Reducing the Risk of Groundwater Contamination by Improving Fertilizer Storage and Handling

 - The building foundation or secondary containment floor should be well-drained and placed above the water table.
 The subsoil should have a low permeability.

 - Provide pallets to keep bags off the floor.
 Store dry products separate from liquids to prevent wetting from spills.

 - If you plan to store large bulk tanks, provide a large enough containment area to confine 125 percent of the contents of the largest bulk container plus the displaced volume of any other storage tanks.

 - A locked storage cabinet or building provides security.
 Preventing unauthorized use of fertilizer reduces the chance of accidental spills or theft.
 Provide signs or labels indicating that the cabinet or building is a fertilizer storage area.
 Labels on the outside of the building give firefighters important information about fertilizers during an emergency response for a fire or spill.

 - Provide adequate road access for deliveries and emergency equipment.

 You may find the above principles expensive and difficult to apply to your current storage, but, compared to the cost of a major accident or even a lawsuit, storage improvements are a bargain.
-Items 5 through 8 above also are important points to remember for existing storage.

 The cheapest alternative you may have is to cut back on the amounts stored.
 If that option is not practical, consider how you can protect the fertilizers you keep on hand.